soasis/soasis.org/static/content/cosy/overview.md

 ## Who? {#quick-who}

 Shepherd's Oasis (that's us!) will be running this event.
-We already have some key noters lined up, but there's room for other main speakers!
+We already have some keynoters lined up, but there's room for other main speakers!

 We would also like to **emphatically** invite: